 While it is normal to feel anxious about any of the above-mentioned issues, it becomes a problem when your mental condition is stopping you from doing anything at all.
 Luckily, you have a prenatal depression test available to discover whether it is an issue and whether to take it up with your doctor or simply wait it out.

-There are several versions of the test, and you can find them online.
-As you search the Internet, you might notice that the questions and their order differ, yet they are all meant to cover most of the areas possibly affected by depression.
+There are several versions of the test you can find online.
+As you search the internet, you might notice that the questions and their order differ, yet they are all meant to cover most of the areas possibly affected by depression.
 At the end of the test, you will have to add your score.
 Depending on how the test is thought up, you can tell whether you show signs of depression or not.

 PRENATAL DEPRESSION EFFECTS ON THE FETUS AND THE NEWBORN